-To prepare over 20,000 youth in the Greater Cincinnati and Northern Kentucky area to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Scout Law.
+To prepare on average over 20,000 youth and families in the Greater Cincinnati and Northern Kentucky area to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Scout Law.

 The Dan Beard Council is the administrative body of the Boy Scouts of America in the Greater Cincinnati and Northern Kentucky area, chartered annually through the Boy Scouts of America.
-With a geographic area of 12 counties in Southwestern Ohio and Northern Kentucky and an average annual membership of over 20,000 youth, the Dan Beard Council is one of the larger metropolitan councils in the country and the largest youth organization in the Cincinnati area.
-Hundreds of Cub Scout Packs, Scouts BSA Troops, Venturing Crews, Explorer Posts, and a Sea Scout Ship make up the membership of the council.
+With a geographic area of 12 counties in Southwestern Ohio and Northern Kentucky and serves on average over 20,000 youth and families, the Dan Beard Council is one of the larger metropolitan councils in the country and the largest youth organization in the Cincinnati area.
+Hundreds of Cub Scout Packs, Scouts BSA Troops, Venturing Crews, Explorer Posts, and two Sea Scout Ships make up the membership of the council.
 Learn more about the Dan Beard Council by clicking here.

 On my honor, I will do my best

 To do my duty to God and my country